ShobaS/Daily-Log/log.md

 Day 88:
 Continued with the angular course and completed it.
 Worked on a small task on routing and service in the same.

+Day 89:
+Learnt about template-driven and reactive forms.
+Have to understand about it better to work in things.